-This poster promoting 'pro-continuance' (keeping alcohol legal) was produced by New Zealand Breweries around 1922.
+This poster promoting 'continuance' (keeping alcohol legal) was produced by New Zealand Breweries around 1922.
 The sturdy ex-soldier, represented as a manly, responsible drinker, rejects the water offered to him by the weedy 'wowser', a prohibitionist who bears a resemblance to Uncle Sam (a personification of the United States).
-The poster opposes the system of prohibition, imposed in the US from 1920 to 1933.
-It implies that continuance guarantees soldiers the freedoms they fought and voted for.
-The prohibition vote remained strong in the 1920s, but the failure of American prohibition was a factor in the decline of support in New Zealand during the 1930s.
+The poster opposes the system of prohibition in force in the US from 1920 to 1933.
+It implies that continuance guarantees soldiers the freedoms they fought for.
+The prohibition vote remained strong in New Zealand in the 1920s, but the failure of American prohibition was a factor in the decline of support for it during the 1930s.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.